 Recording Class Lectures; Dissemination of Recorded Classes

-Suffolk University Law School prohibits the audio video and/or photographic recording of classes, in whole or part, absent the express consent of the instructor.
+Suffolk University Law School prohibits the recording of classes, by ant means, in whole or part, absent the express consent of the instructor.
 The law school also prohibits the sharing, posting or other dissemination of class recordings, or portions thereof, without the express consent of the instructor.

 Students who violate this policy may be subject to disciplinary action.